Our use of cookies

 This will study the offender's previous offending history, life circumstances.
 For young offenders, the Youth Justice Board uses a system called ASSET which is specifically designed to understand the behaviours of offenders under the age of eighteen.

-The legislation requires that the agencies involved in MAPPA conduct a formal risk assessment of each offender and allocate them to one of 3 levels of multi-agency management management.
+The legislation requires that the agencies involved in MAPPA conduct a formal risk assessment of each offender and allocate them to one of 3 levels of multi-agency management.

 Level 1